23 March 2017

 In January 2015 the Government launched the Total Transport pilot fund.
 Local authorities in England were able to bid for resources to implement a cross-sector integrated approach to the delivery of transport services, including health services, higher education organisations and operators.

 CIHT and Campaign for Better Transport (CBT) have played a supporting role on the Governance Board of the Network Northamptonshire Total Transport Pilot.
-This event will highlight some of the successful work carried out by the Total Transport Pilots & will explore how these might be taken forward in light of the Bus Services Bill.
+CIHT ran an event which highlighted some of the successful work carried out by the Total Transport Pilots - the event explored how these might be taken forward in light of the Bus Services Bill.

 Aim of the event:

-Who is it for: Local Authorities, Clinical Commission Groups, clients and providers.
+Who is was for: Local Authorities, Clinical Commission Groups, clients and providers.